theheking/babs-rna-seq-2024/practical_overview/Week6_Alignment.md

 - Limited to known transcripts, not novel

 Despite this, Kallisto is a quick, highly efficient software for quantifying transcript abundances in an RNA-Seq experiment.
-Kallisto can quantify 30 million reads in less than 3 minutes even on a typical laptop.
+Kallisto can quantify 30 million reads in less than 3 minutes, even on a typical laptop.

 To analyze data with Kallisto, we need several inputs: